-Simple step by step guide to dealing with a particularly messy solid in a cloth nappy.
+Simple step by step guide to dealing with poo in a cloth nappy.

 If you are new to cloth nappies or are considering trying cloth nappies for the first time then the number one thing to stress is that this type of nappy scenario is not an everyday occurrence.
 Once your baby is well established on solids you might have a nappy like this once a week.
 This only applies once a baby is on solids - so over 6 months of age, prior to this poop is fully water soluble so it can be washed away in the rinse cycle of the washing machine.